Nasdanika/server-side-java-development-for-innovators/chapter-0-setup/run-application-in-eclipse.md

 After that we open ``http://localhost:8080/nasdanika-bank/router/doc.html`` and see the Nasdanika Bank Information Center (the documentation system):

 ![Nasdanika Bank Information Center](nasdanika-bank-information-center.png)

+It takes some time for the documentation system to index pages - we should check that a message ``Indexed ... pages`` appears twice in the console output before the documentation system can be used.

 ## Shutdown